Dr. Oetker: Malaysia

 In Malaysia, Dr. Oetker was currently operated after the acquisition of Nona Foods.
 The previous ownership of Nona Foods was Toro Food Industries.
 Previously, Dr. Oetker was represented in Malaysia by Kart Food Industries, between 1998 and 2002, when the company was sold to Amtek Berhad.

 Following the acquisition of Nona Foods, the local subsidiary of Dr. Oetker produces jelly mixes and seasoning flour, in addition to pizzas and baking preparations.

 Namibia

 In Namibia, frozen pizzas are available at supermarkets.

 Netherlands

 In the Netherlands, frozen pizza, cake mixes, powdered desserts but also desserts like Wolkentoetje (pudding cups) can be found in all major grocery chains.

 New Zealand

 As with the purchase of Simplot Australia's frozen pizza business (see above), Dr. Oetker has been able to move into the New Zealand market.

 Norway

 In Norway, Dr. Oetker is the second-largest seller of frozen pizza with a market share of 16.5%.
 They also sell a range of baking powder and cake decorations.

+Poland

+In Poland, frozen pizzas, cake decorations, recipes with dry ingredients (the most popular one is "Kopiec kreta" with its own variations) and various powders themselves are available at markets and supermarkets.
+Dr. Oetker Polska was registered on April 2, 2001, but earlier, Richard Kaselovsky made a branch of the company in 1922 in Gdańsk, Oliva.